rebbert-e-spirit/hackathon-06-2021/README.md

 ## Starting the CXT Platform

-Starting the CXT Platform as well as the required Keycloak server is done by using a `docker-compose.yml` file.
+Starting the CXT Platform as well as the Demo-MicroApp is done by using a `docker-compose.yml` file.
 After cloning this repository, just run `docker-compose up`: